Barkan Meizlish , October 11, 2019

 The EEOC will then conduct its own investigation.
 Depending on what the commission finds, it can dismiss the complaint, ask the employer to implement another solution, issue a letter authorizing the victim to sue their employer, or sue the employer on the victim’s behalf.

-Winning an Ohio workplace discrimination lawsuit allows the victim to receive monetary damages, past and future wages (sometimes with interest), attorney fees, and, when appropriate and requested, reinstatement to their previous position.
+Winning an workplace discrimination lawsuit allows the victim to receive monetary damages, past and future wages (sometimes with interest), attorney fees, and, when appropriate and requested, reinstatement to their previous position.
 A ruling against an employer may also include court orders to change and document its policies and practices to ensure other workers do not suffer discrimination.

-Any person who thinks they have suffered workplace discrimination in Ohio has an undeniable right to seek advice and representation from an employment discrimination lawyer.
+Any person who thinks they have suffered workplace discrimination has an undeniable right to seek advice and representation from an employment discrimination lawyer.
 It can help to speak with an attorney before filing an official complaint with an employer because the lawyer will be able to offer an opinion on whether a problem could potentially merit filing a lawsuit.
 The attorney can also help with gathering evidence and drafting a letter that states the complaint.
 At Barkan Meizlish, LLP, we partner with workers all across Ohio to combat workplace discrimination and to hold employers accountable for illegal employment practices.
 You can schedule a free and confidential consultation online or call us at (614) 221-4221.

 Fill out the form below to get started.